thirdball/csc208/ch1_counting/sect1.2.md

 Together there are 20
 of these subsets, so 10 each.

+Finding how many subsets of A exist of cardinality x reveals a symmetrical pattern.

 | Number of elements | Number of subsets|
 | -------------------|------------------|
 |0                   |1                 |